Dr. JOHN DEE

 But history has not looked kindly upon him.

 The full story of Dee’s connection to Shakespeare can only be fully understood by diving deep into the codes which were created to hide (and yet ultimately reveal) the deepest secrets behind the identity of the great poet/playwright.
-That requires their step-by-step discovery, in a certain sequential order, and can only be experienced in a meaningful way by playing THE GAME.
-The purpose of these menu pages is to introduce you, in broad strokes only, to the key characters you will meet in far greater depth as you solve each and every step of Shakespeare’s mind-bending puzzle.
-You’ll be among the first to be given the opportunity to play the beta version of the app, for free, to be launched on this website soon.
+The purpose of these menu pages is to introduce you, in broad strokes, to the key characters you will meet in greater depth in the book, DEE-CODING SHAKESPEARE, or through the Gaia TV series, SHAKESPEARE DECODED.